 Printing relies on communication between multiple elements.
-Since ShipStation is a browser-based application, it relies on your network connection to receive the label from the carrier and then send that label from our servers to ShipStation Connect, a locally-installed application.
+Since ShipStation is a browser-based application, it relies on your network connection to receive the label from the carrier.
+It then sends that label from our servers to ShipStation Connect, a locally-installed application.
 Connect then sends the document file to the printer driver, which sends it to your printer hardware.

 Anything that interferes with this communication could cause your printing process to stop working as expected.
 For example, security applications or plugins that scan or block communication to/from a browser or to/from different applications can interfere with the successful transmission of a document from ShipStation to the printer.

-- Temporarily disabling security apps or plugins can help eliminate a possible source of interference in the communication chain, tell you if you need to whitelist your ShipStation domain, or add Connect to the security app's list of "safe" programs.
+- Temporarily disable security apps or plugins to help eliminate a possible source of interference in the communication chain.
+It may also tell you if you need to whitelist your ShipStation domain or add Connect to the security app's list of "safe" programs.

 Provides steps to print a test label outside of ShipStation and determine whether Connect is running properly on either Windows or Mac platform.